 Additionally, it is possible to check public records that revolve around crime through 3rd party vendors who will subsequently have the burden of looking for records from multiple government agencies.
 Finding Honolulu County arrest records or other criminal information becomes a private affair since there is no need to interact with law enforcement agencies.

 Lastly, Hawaii has several statutes that protect those with criminal records when seeking employment.
-One important law that stands out is the state’s ban-the-box law known as HB1782, passed in 1998 and amended thereafter, making Hawaii the first state to pass this type of law.5
+One important law that stands out is the state’s ban-the-box law, known as HB1782, passed in 1998 and amended thereafter, making Hawaii the first state to pass this type of law.5

-Ban the box laws are designed to protect job applicants with criminal records when applying for jobs by stopping employers from asking about their criminal past during application.
+Ban the Box laws are designed to protect job applicants with criminal records when applying for jobs by stopping employers from asking about their criminal past during application.
 They may do so once the job offer has been made.
-Nevertheless, the law does not stop there— employers must show how this criminal conviction may adversely affect the employee’s role in the job.

 Once the county resources have been exhausted, interested parties can turn to the state’s Hawaii Criminal Justice Data Center (HCJDC)—the primary public records repository for criminal data derived from the state’s law enforcement agencies and the judicial apparatus.6 The HCJDC only includes Hawaii criminal history records and not arrest records.